The following resources may be helpful to state education leaders.

 The Accelerated Model Course Pathways document offers guidance to schools and districts seeking to organize NGSS performance expectations into a compressed time frame.

-This provides a series of 10 modules designed to provide guidance on building the capacity of educators and education leaders to use the EQuIP Rubric for Science.
+This professional learning resource provides a series of 10 modules designed to guide and support leaders to provide professional learning that builds the capacity of educators and education leaders to use the EQuIP Rubric for Science, Version 3.0.

 The Educators Evaluating the Quality of Instructional Products (EQuIP) Rubric for science provides criteria by which to measure the alignment and overall quality of lessons and units with respect to the NGSS.
 It can also serve as the focus of professional learning, helping educators deepen their understanding of the NGSS.